 Linings Extend The Life Of Drapes

 Window treatments with linings last longer.
 And if the linings should wear out, replacing them is a fraction of the cost of replacing drapes.
-Thanks to linings, the fabric of the window coverings is protected from the sun, and with the amount and intensity of sun we get in Colorado, it’s almost essential that you add linings to custom drapery treatments.
+Thanks to linings, the fabric of the window coverings is protected from the sun, and with the amount and intensity of sun we get in Colorado, it is almost essential that you add linings to custom drapery treatments.

 Linings Provide An Extra Layer Of Insulation

 Many people choose to add linings to custom drapery because of the additional insulation they provide.
-Linings can help keep a room cooler in the summer and warmer in the winter.
+Linings can help to keep a room cooler in the summer and warmer in the winter.
 For extra insulation, we can use a special lining with a fleece-like interlining on the back of it, essentially creating a three-layered drapery.

 Linings Increase Lighting Blocking